How to Revive the First Love for God

 The fifth step to revive our first love is to obey the Lord.
-Jesus told His disciples, “If you love me, keep my commandments” (John 14:23).
+Jesus tells His disciples, “If you love me, keep my commandments” (John 14:23).

-The sixth step to revive our first love is to witness of God’s love “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).
+The sixth step to revive our first love is to witness of God’s love.
+Jesus says, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).

-If we take these six steps toward the Lord, He promised to revive our first love “But if from thence thou shalt seek the LORD thy God, thou shalt find him, if thou seek him with all thy heart and with all thy soul” (Deuteronomy 4:29).
+If we take these six steps toward the Lord, He promises to revive our first love.
+“But if from thence thou shalt seek the LORD thy God, thou shalt find him, if thou seek him with all thy heart and with all thy soul” (Deuteronomy 4:29).

 In His service,